aws-observability/aws-otel-python-instrumentation/performance-tests/README.md

 Currently, we test:

-- no agent versus latest released agent
+- no distro versus latest released distro
-- no agent versus latest snapshot
+- no distro versus latest snapshot
 - latest release vs. latest snapshot

 Additional configurations can be created by submitting a PR against the `Configs` class.

-### Agents
+### DistroConfigs

-An agent is defined in code as a name, description, optional URL, and optional additional arguments to be passed to the JVM (not including `-javaagent:`).
-New agents may be defined by creating new instances of the `Agent` class.
-The `AgentResolver` is used to download the relevant agent jar for an `Agent` definition.
+An distroConfig is defined in code as a name, description, optional URL, and optional additional arguments to be passed to the JVM (not including `-javaagent:`).
+New distroConfigs may be defined by creating new instances of the `Distro` class.
+The `AgentResolver` is used to download the relevant distroConfig jar for an `Distro` definition.

 ## Automation